yebh17/TCP-client-server/README.md

 ## About the Project

-A simple ASCII based TCP client/server application using [sockets] (https://docs.oracle.com/javase/tutorial/networking/sockets/definition.html)
+A simple ASCII based TCP client/server application using [sockets](https://docs.oracle.com/javase/tutorial/networking/sockets/definition.html)

 ## System Requirements

 The components and libraries involved in the application are,

--	Java 8
+-	Java
 -	Java socket library
 -	lsof
 -	Shell